Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 V. Membership Access Setup (Optional)

-- First install a membership plugin to manage paid member roles.
+- To setup paid membership, first install a membership plugin to manage paid member roles.

-With the Paid Membership plugin, users can buy membership using same token system used for tips and pay per minute.
+– With the MicroPayments – Paid Membership, Content, Downloads plugin, users can buy membership using same token system used for tips/gifts and pay per minute (MyCred and/or WooWallet + WooCommerce).
+Site visitors first register as free users, buy tokens and use micropayments to upgrade their membership.